Silky Smooth Chocolate Buttercream Frosting

 • It’s cold where you are.
 Add 1/4 of the frosting to a heat proof bowl and microwave until just starting to melt.
 Add to the rest of the frosting and whip for 5 minutes until smooth and fluffy.

-• Add a tbsp of milk and whip until fluffy and smooth.
+• Add a tbsp of cream and whip until fluffy and smooth.

 5 from 1 vote